Water Lily Control

 Water Lily Control: How To Get Rid of Water Lilies

-The Water Lily (also known as the White Water Lily or the Fragrant Water Lily) is a perennial plant that is known for forming dense colonies wherever they grow.
-You may be more familiar with the name lily pad, which is the common name used to describe the plant when it is floating on water surfaces.
-This plant prefers to grow in calm waters that are shallow.
+The water lily (also known as the white or fragrant water lily) is a perennial plant known for forming dense colonies wherever it grows.
+You may be more familiar with the name lily pad, which describes the plant when it is floating on water surfaces.
+This plant prefers to grow in calm, shallow waters.

-Water Lilies are very useful in the natural ecosystem as they serve as habitats for many micro and macroinvertebrates.
-These invertebrates are used as food by fish and other wildlife species (e.g. amphibians, reptiles, ducks, etc).
-After Water Lilies die, the organic matter they give off through decomposition also provide food to other aquatic animals.
-Deer, beavers, muskrats, nutria and other rodents also consume the leaves and rhizomes of White Water Lily, while the seeds are eaten by ducks.
+Water lilies are very useful in the natural ecosystem as they serve as habitats for many micro and macroinvertebrates.
+These invertebrates are used as food by fish and other wildlife species (e.g., amphibians, reptiles, ducks, etc.).
+After water lilies die, the organic matter they give off through decomposition also provides food to other aquatic animals.
+Deer, beavers, muskrats, nutria, and other rodents also consume the leaves and rhizomes of white water lilies, while ducks eat the seeds.

-If you have Water Lillies growing on your pond or other water property, our simple DIY treatment guide below can help you to get rid of water lily affordably and quickly by using our professional aquatic herbicides.
+Suppose you have water lilies growing on your pond or other water property.
+In that case, our simple DIY treatment guide below can help you get rid of them affordably and quickly by using our professional aquatic herbicides.

 Identification